-(c) A parent who has insurance may assign to the lead agency the right of recovery or indemnification which the parent has against the parent's insurer for the cost of IFSP early intervention services for which the parent is liable.
-In addition, the parent shall make a contribution to the lead agency based on the schedule of contributions in subsection (a) of section 17a-248-13 of the Regulations of Connecticut State Agencies.
+(d) A parent who has an insurance policy that is not required to provide coverage for IFSP early intervention services pursuant to sections 38a-490a and 38a-516a of the Connecticut General Statutes may assign to the lead agency the right of recovery which the parent has against the parent's insurer for the cost of IFSP early intervention services for which the parent is liable.
+If a parent who has an insurance policy that is not required to provide coverage for IFSP early intervention services pursuant to sections 38a-490a and 38a-516a of the Connecticut General Statutes does not assign to the lead agency the right of recovery, the parent shall be charged a monthly insurance co-payment based on the schedule of insurance co-payments in subsection (b) of section 17a-248-13 of the Regulations of Connecticut State Agencies in addition to any contribution that applies to a parent whose insurance policy is required to provide coverage for IFSP early intervention services pursuant to sections 38a-490a and 38a-516a of the Connecticut General Statutes, an uninsured parent, or a parent who assigns to the lead agency the right of recovery.
 The total reimbursement from insurance and parent contributions shall not exceed the actual cost for IFSP early intervention services.

-(d) An uninsured parent shall make a contribution to the lead agency based on the schedule of contributions in subsection (a) of section 17a-248-13 of the Regulations of Connecticut State Agencies.
+(e) An uninsured parent shall make a contribution to the lead agency based on the schedule of contributions in subsection (a) of section 17a-248-13 of the Regulations of Connecticut State Agencies.